 - Wheel Arrangement: Co-Co

-After around 40 years of experimentation, failures and frustration, Indian Railways finally got its freight locomotive formula right with the WAG7, the locomotive that turned out to be India’s silent engine of economical growth in its greatest years.
-The first WAG7 took birth in 1992 at precisely the time the Indian economy started its roaring growth, and powered the country on its growth journey for the next 23 years, silently working and toiling in the background, hauling coal, cement, steel, timber, grains, containers, petroleum and also express and passenger trains.
+If the WAG5 was the superhit, the WAG7 was the blockbuster.
+It was with the WAG7 that the Indian Railways finally got its electric goods locomotive formula right.
+The locomotive that was India’s silent engine of economical growth in its greatest years.
+The first WAG7 took birth in 1992 at precisely the time the Indian economy started its roaring growth, and powered the country on its journey for the next 23 years, silently working and toiling in the background, hauling coal, cement, steel, timber, grains, containers, petroleum and even express and passenger trains.
 The success story of the WAG7 is a great example of “try, try, try and you will succeed”.

-The WAG7 was of course a modified version of the WAG5 and like how a son/daughter surpasses their parents’ achievements, the WAG7 trumped the WAG5 which until then was most successful loco class in India.
-The WAG7 featured most of the same electricals as that of the WAG5, except the transformer which was of the same specs as that of the WAP4: 5400 kVA.
-But what made the WAG7 the most successful loco class was IR/RDSO/CLW finally getting the equation between power and adhesion factor right.
-They developed brand new hi-tech fabricated (ALCO) high-adhesion bogies for the WAG7, developed completely in India, which gave it a lot of tractive effort (factor: 34.5%) at the cost of speed and tweaked the Hitachi HS15250 traction motors to create a ‘G’ variant that when always in parallel enabled the WAG7 to 14% more power and thereby haul 21% more tonnage (2375t vs 3010t) than the WAG5.
+The WAG7 was of course a modified version of the WAG5.
+The WAG7 featured most of the same electricals as that of the WAG5, except for the 5400 kVA transformer which was of the same specs as that of the WAP4.
+Like how a child surpasses their parents’ achievements and how the WAG5 had surpassed the WAM4, the WAG7 trumped the WAG5 to become the most successful loco class in India.
+This was mainly the result of IR/RDSO/CLW finally getting the equation and balance between power and adhesion factor right.
+They developed brand new hi-tech fabricated (ALCO) high-adhesion bogies for the WAG7, giving it a lot of tractive effort (factor: 34.5%) at the cost of some speed.
+A tweaked version of the Hitachi HS15250 traction motors delivered the WAG7 14% more power and thereby enabled it to haul 21% more tonnage (2375t vs 3010t) than the WAG5.

-CLW initially used the same old WAG5 shell for the WAG7 too and all WAP7s were painted in a uniform livery of blue with a yellow band around their middle.
-Until then all sheds could paint their locos in any color scheme they wanted.
-Maybe this was to differentiate WAG7s from the SNCF types or maybe it was the result of the IR’s “uniformity” policy, where some imagination-challenged bureaucrat decided that all trains must look the same and started mass-painting everything blue, and WAG7s ended up looking blue WAG5s.
-Then in 2007 someone had the brainwave of putting WAG7s in WAP4 shells, and so 15 years and 894 WAP7s later, #27895 became the first WAG7 in a WAP4 shell.
+CLW initially used the same old hand-me-down 1960s WAM1-inspired WAG5 shell for the WAG7 too, and all WAP7s were painted in a uniform livery of blue with a yellow band around their middle.
+Until then all sheds could paint their locos in any color scheme.
+Maybe this was to differentiate WAG7s from the SNCF types or maybe it was the result of the IR’s “uniformity” policy, where some imagination-challenged bureaucrat decided that all trains must look the same and started mass-painting everything blue.
+So WAG7s only ended up looking blue WAG5s.
+Then in 2007 someone had the brainwave of putting WAG7s in WAP4 shells for better aerodynamics.
+And so, 15 years and 894 WAP7s later, #27895 became the first WAG7 in a WAP4 shell.
 Now WAP7s looked like blue WAP4s which were orange, though it would be another 200 more locos before the WAP4 shell would become the standard for the WAG7.
-Two years later, to keep up with the demand BHEL also began building WAP7s and painted them in a red-white-blue livery with a faceplate of alternating angular white and red bands.
-WAG7s sporting this livery are called WAG7 ‘Tigerface’.
+Two years later, BHEL also began building WAP7s to keep up with the demand, and painted them in a red-white-blue livery with a faceplate of alternating angular white and red bands.
+The WAG7s sporting this livery are called ‘Tigerface’.
 BHEL produced 199 WAG7s (#24501 to #24700), all Tigerfaces in WAP4 shells.
-BHEL never made any conventional shell WAG7s, the Tigerfaces seen in WAG5 shells are CLW made WAG7s repainted in Tigerface livery.
+The Tigerfaces seen in WAG5 shells are CLW-made WAG7s repainted in Tigerface livery.

-Fun fact: Blue and Orange are complimentary (opposite) colors on the color spectrum, they cancel each other out!
-Makes sense, since the WAP4 and WAG7 are the antithesis to each other and sport almost the same configurations but are used for opposite purposes, making them the evil twins!
+Fun fact: Blue and Orange are complimentary (opposite) colors on the color spectrum, they cancel each other out.
+This makes sense, since the WAP4 and WAG7 are the antithesis to each other and sport almost the same configurations but are used for opposite purposes, making them the evil twins!

-The first 71 WAG7s produced were all sent to the Mughalsarai shed of ECR.
-The WAG7 wasn’t just a runaway success but a flyaway success with a whopping 1970 of them produced in 23 years, the last one #28770 turned out from CLW on September 24 2015 as part of the decision to end production of all conventional rectifier and tap-changer controlled DC motor locomotives.
-The WAG7 also has a huge handicap just like the WAP5 of being unable to start on gradients that have more than 1:200 grade incline when hauling loads in excess of 4500 tonnes.
-However, there are still more than 1950 of these in service and will be around for many more years to come!
-You will still see them everywhere, because out of every three electric locomotives in India, one is a WAG7!
+The first 71 WAG7s produced were all sent to the Mughalsarai shed of ECR, the heart of the coal belt.
+A whopping 1970 WAG7s were produced in 23 years, making them not just a runaway success but a flyaway success!
+In 2014 a decision was taken to only produce three-phase, IGBT locomotives henceforth.
+The production of DC-motor drive, tap-changer controlled, silicon-diode rectifier locomotives ended.
+The last WAG7 #28770 was turned out from CLW on September 24 2015.
+The WAG7 also has a huge handicap (just like the WAP5) of being unable to start on gradients of more than 1:200 grade incline when hauling loads in excess of 4500 tonnes.
+However, nearly all WAG7s that were produced are still service and will be around for many more years to come!
+You will still see them everywhere, because out of every nine electric locomotives in India, two are WAG7s!

 Drive: Six Hitachi HS15250G DC traction motors on two 3-axle fabricated bogies, axle hung, directly drives the wheels, controlled by tap-changer and field weakening.